Drinking alcohol before bed can interfere with sleep

 dangerous tolerance

-In addition to impairing sleep quality and increasing snoring and apnea, the habit of drinking to sleep can worsen over time.
+In addition to impairing the quality of sleep and increasing snoring and apnea, the habit of drinking to sleep can worsen over time.
 “Sleep becomes less and less restful and when dependence begins to establish itself, the anxiety of having to drink before bed, makes sleep worse”, warns the doctor.

 Gabriel Natan Pires reported that, over time, drinking tolerance increases, which can be dangerous.
 “In the beginning, for example, of a pattern of alcohol use, the person had to have a glass of wine to sleep.
 After a while, a glass of wine no longer has the effect you need.
 She needs a bottle of wine to sleep.
 After a while it doesn’t work anymore.
 And this pattern, of having to increase the dose to achieve the same effect, is dangerous, because as you increase, there is a danger of coma or even respiratory arrest and so on.”